jsorrell/CarpetSkyAdditions/README.md

 Bounding Boxes are kept in place.
 This means Husks will still spawn in Deserts and Blazes will spawn in Nether Fortresses, for example.

-Only three things are generated:
+Only a few things are generated:

 - A small starting island where you spawn:
   ![small spawn platform with grass, mycelium, nylium, and a tree](screenshots/spawn_platform.png?raw=true "Spawn Platform")

-- All end portal frames and silverfish spawners:
+- All end portal frames (unless `generateEndPortals` is set to false) and silverfish spawners ( unless `generateSilverfishSpawners` is set to false):
   ![end portal frame remains](screenshots/end_portal.png?raw=true "End Portal Frame")

-- Magma Cube spawners in Treasure Room Bastion Remnants
+- Magma Cube spawners in Treasure Room Bastion Remnants (only if `generateMagmaCubeSpawners` is set to true)

+- Random End Gateways throughout the End (only if `generateRandomEndGateways` is set to true)

 Even with every block removed, almost every block is obtainable and almost every mob is spawnable, using only *Vanilla* features.